JetBrains/Qodana/topics/gitlab.md

 ## Expose Qodana reports

-<link-summary>To make a report available in any given merge request without using Qodana Cloud, you can change the path
+<link-summary>To make a report available in any given merge request without using %cloud%, you can change the path
 to the artifacts.</link-summary>

-To make a report available in any given merge request without using Qodana Cloud, you can use the `upload-result` keyword and specify the artifact name using the `artifact-name` keyword, for example:
+To make a report available in any given merge request without using %cloud%, you can use the `upload-result` keyword and specify the artifact name using the `artifact-name` keyword, for example: